-Before March 1954 (see http://www.ipmsstockholm.org/magazine/2004/05/stuff_eng_interior_colours_us_part3.htm), the cockpits of Navy carrier-based airplanes were to be semigloss Black from the level of the bottom of the instrument panel and nonspecular Interior Green below.
+Interior Green became the preferred color for the cockpit structure early in the war (less reflective) but at some point during the war and before March 1954 (see http://www.ipmsstockholm.org/magazine/2004/05/stuff_eng_interior_colours_us_part3.htm), the cockpits of Navy carrier-based airplanes were to be semigloss Black from the level of the bottom of the instrument panel and the top of the side consoles and nonspecular Interior Green below.
 Ejection seats were usually interior green.
-After this, the cockpits were to be dark gull gray with black instruments and consoles.
-Ejection seats were either black or dark gull gray as will be discussed.
-Of course, the basic changeover from black cockpits to dark gull gray ones took time and the devil is in the details.
+After this, the cockpits were to be Dark Gull Gray (DGG) with black instruments and consoles.
+Ejection seats were either black or DGG as will be discussed.
+Of course, the basic changeover from black cockpits to DDG ones took time and the devil is in the details.
 It also did not correspond directly with the change in the exterior paint scheme from overall blue to gray/white, which was decreed in February 1955, almost a year later.
 For more on that, see http://tailspintopics.blogspot.com/2009/12/changing-from-blue-to-graywhite.html.

 BuAer color specifications often left room for interpretation or to paraphrase Captain Barbossa, are "more of what you'd call guidelines than actual rules".
 For example, did painting the console black refer only to its top or also to its sides?
 A company would incorporate its interpretation of the spec in its manufacturing documents, which were incorporated by reference in its production or spares contract with the Navy.
 The aircraft would subsequently go through repair and overhaul at a Navy facility every few years (sooner if it was badly damaged in an accident but considered repairable); the painting instructions at the Navy facility were not necessarily the same as the manufacturer's.
 As a result, the wheel wells on blue airplanes might be painted zinc chromate when it was delivered but the repair and overhaul facility would paint them blue.
 Also see http://tailspintopics.blogspot.com/2012/10/painting-crush-points-red.html